9 Most Walkable Neighborhoods in Nashville: Everything You Need, Just Steps Away

 Nestled between the Cumberland River and Nashville's historic train yards, SoBro, short for South of Broadway, is one of Downtown Nashville's best neighborhoods.
 This hip enclave is little more than a mile from one end to the other, but its prime location affords residents walkable access to some of the city's best restaurants, bars, and entertainment venues.

-SoBro is also known for its impressive bars and restaurants, including local breweries like Yee-Haw and Tennessee Brew Works.
+Living in SoBro also means easy access to its impressive bars and restaurants, including local breweries like Yee-Haw and Tennessee Brew Works.
 The former houses a moonshine distillery called Ole Smoky and a large beer garden complete with picnic tables, astroturf, and a stage for concerts.
 Among SoBro's best grub spots, locals recommend The Southern Steak & Oyster, Etch, Husk, Bakersfield Tacos, and Martin's Bar-B-Que Joint, to name a few.

 Historic Edgefield